robboqt3/robboqt3.github.io/_posts/2025-08-30-starting-my-puppetry-game.md

 categories: introduction
 ---

 Welcome to my blog!
-I'm documenting my journey creating a unique game that combines puppetry with interactive gaming.
+I'm documenting my journey creating a unique experience that combines puppetry with tabletop RPG gaming.

 ## The Vision
 You know how people play Dungeons & Dragons around a table?
 Well, I'm building this puppet theater setup where I sit inside it as the game master and use puppets to play all the different characters the players meet - like the tavern keeper, villains, magical creatures, that sort of thing.